anderboom/shop/README.md

 - create product categories
 - create product positions
 - create discount product positions
-- main store of all positions by categories and it's quantity
+- main store of all positions by categories and its quantity
 - control order processing (review, confirm, delete)
 - edit users list
 - add new admin (only by superadmin)